-Contract bonds are used to guarantee that a contractor will abide by the specifications of a construction contract.
-A contract surety bond assures a project owner that a contractor will perform the work and pay specified subcontractors, laborers and material suppliers.
+Contract bonds are guarantees that a contractor will abide by the specifications of a construction contract.
+A construction bond assures a project owner that a contractor will perform the work properly and pay specified subcontractors, laborers and material suppliers.

-Nationwide specializes in serving the needs of small to medium-sized contractors, such as electricians, carpenters, masons, plumbers, painters and landscapers.
-They are usually supported by bank lines of credit, pay their bills promptly and have good customer references.
-While we can consider contract bonding for contractors that do up to $5 million projects, a majority is much smaller.
+Nationwide specializes in serving the needs of small to medium-sized contractors such as electricians, carpenters, masons, plumbers, painters and landscapers.
+We can bond contractors for up to $5 million projects.
+Our bonded contractors are usually supported by bank lines of credit, pay their bills promptly and have good customer references.

 Contract bond types